Back to Blog

 These platforms were built from the ground up with AI at their core.
 Content creation, personalization, and assessment all rely on AI as a fundamental capability, not an add-on.
 They typically offer the most innovative features but may lack some enterprise capabilities that mature LMS platforms have developed over decades.

-Traditional LMS with AI Enhancement
+Traditional LMS Platforms with AI Add-On Features

 Established LMS vendors have added AI features to their existing platforms.
 These offer mature enterprise features—compliance tracking, robust reporting, extensive integrations—with AI layered on top.
 The AI may feel less integrated than in native platforms, but the overall platform is proven at scale.

-AI Point Solutions
+Specialized AI Point Solutions for Learning

 Specialized tools that focus on specific AI use cases: video coaching analysis, quiz generation, chatbot-based learning.
 These can integrate with existing LMS platforms but add complexity.
 We won't cover these in detail, but they're worth considering as complements to a core LMS.